elem-app/spaceport/docs/CLI.md

 #### Description

-Generates executable specs for the given projects.
+Generates testable specs for the given projects.

 #### Options

 `--all`
-&nbsp;&nbsp;&nbsp;&nbsp;Generates executable specs for all projects in the workspace.
+&nbsp;&nbsp;&nbsp;&nbsp;Generates testable specs for all projects in the workspace.
 &nbsp;&nbsp;&nbsp;&nbsp;Cannot be used when any project is specified.

 ### Generating test code